Why sonic is superior

 Clean the entire interdental region in just one step

-The efficacy of non-contact cleaning was proven by the University of Basel who compared three toothbrushes side-by-side to assess how well they can remove plaque without it coming into contact with the bristles and the Sonic Generation 8 Winner® came out on top!
+The efficacy of non-contact cleaning was proven by the University of Basel who compared three toothbrushes side-by-side to assess how well they can remove plaque without it coming into contact with the bristles and our legendary Sonic Generation 8 Winner® came out on top!
 These results were again confirmed by the University of Liverpool who measured the distance that these hydrodynamic waves travel.
 They found that non-contact cleaning extends the reach of the toothbrush by 2-3 mm.

 Prof. Dr. med.
 Dent.
 Ulrich P. Saxer, one of the fathers of dental hygiene in Switzerland, conducted a meta-analysis into the efficacy of power brushing.
 He made the conclusion that the entire interdental region can be cleaned with a hydrodynamic sonic toothbrush.
 While the bristles can clean the surfaces of the teeth (including the 2-3 mm groove between teeth), non-contact cleaning extends the clean to the proximal surface.
 If teeth are cleaned from both sides (buccal and lingual), a hydrodynamic sonic toothbrush will clean the entire space between the teeth.